treojs/treo/Readme.md

 ### Indexed#put(key, val, cb)

   Put is the primary method for inserting data into the store, `key` will automatically mixed to the `val`.
-Put means insert or replace, so you can't update only one attribute.
+Put is equivalent to insert or replace, so you can't update only a single attribute.

 ```js
 tags.put(Date.now(), { name: 'tag 1' }, function(err, tag) {